 A Guide to Hiking Mount Toubkal in 2 Days

 Nestled in Morocco’s majestic Atlas Mountains, Mount Toubkal stands at a towering 4,167 metres (13,671 feet).
-Known as the highest summit in North Africa and the Arab world, it's an adventure that promises breathtaking views and an unforgettable achievement.
+Known as the highest summit in North Africa and the Arab world, it's a hike that promises breathtaking views and a pretty wonderful achievement too.

 Views from the top